Smile (The Beach Boys album): Innovations and retrospective appraisals

 Wilson applied editing techniques on Smile that were not standard practice until the advent of digital audio workstations.
 (Note: Linett said that Wilson had effectively "invented the method of modular recording that we take for granted today.")
 Similar structural ambitions would later emerge in extended rock suites like Queen's "Bohemian Rhapsody" (1975) and 10cc's "Une nuit a Paris" (1975).
+Prior to late-1960s works reflecting LSD's destabilizing effects in rock music, artists had largely avoided addressing the darker aspects of psychedelia; music critic Alexis Petridis cited Smile as an early exploration of these themes through tracks such as "Fire".
 Carter identifies the album's formal complexity, varied instrumentation, and lyrical themes as anticipating progressive rock developments of the late 1960s and early 1970s; thematically, its shift from urban materialism toward natural imagery prefigured the Americana genre later exemplified by the Band's Music from Big Pink (1968).
 Williams characterized Wilson as one of the earliest pioneers of sampling, while Priore likened his manipulation of sound effects to techniques later employed by Pink Floyd on The Dark Side of the Moon (1973).
 The album cover—considered to be among the most "legendary" in rock music, according to Priore—would have been one of the earliest instances of a popular music group featuring original commissioned artwork.

-If music students in a hundred years' time want a master class in the development of compositional technique in twentieth century popular music then they should listen to the Smile tapes. [...] [it] stands totally apart from what anybody else was producing during the mid-'60s.
+If music students in a hundred years' time want a master class in the development of compositional technique in twentieth century popular music then they should listen to the Smile tapes. [...] [they stand] totally apart from what anybody else was producing during the mid-'60s.